Geomitron/scan-chart/readme.md

-	'noYear' |                // Metadata is missing the "year" property 'noCharter' |             // Metadata is missing the "charter" property 'missingInstrumentDiff' | // Metadata is missing a "diff_" property 'nonzeroDelay' |          // Metadata contains a "delay" property that is not zero 'nonzeroOffset'           // Chart file contains an "Offset" property that is not zero
+	'noYear' |                // Metadata is missing the "year" property 'noCharter' |             // Metadata is missing the "charter" property 'missingInstrumentDiff' | // Metadata is missing a "diff_" property 'extraInstrumentDiff' |   // Metadata contains a "diff_" property for an uncharted instrument 'nonzeroDelay' |          // Metadata contains a "delay" property that is not zero 'nonzeroOffset'           // Chart file contains an "Offset" property that is not zero
 ```